Laughter in the Dark (Album IV)

 SALTY LANGUAGE AND SOME ADULT THEMES

-Unfortunately our first album is no longer available as the lovely people at Jelly Roll Records sold out of copies.
+Our first two releases are no longer available as the lovely people at Jelly Roll Records have sold out.